barzekar/BFS_AMCC_XAI/README.md

 Initiate the Flask application and visit `http://localhost:5000` on your browser.
 Engage with the BFSAMCC XAI tool, provide your data, and receive precise model-agnostic explanations.

+### Note on Timing
+When evaluating the `BFS_AMCC` algorithm's efficiency, note that the recorded time pertains solely to our method.
+While we use the anchor algorithm to identify key anchors, its execution time isn't reflected in the `BFS_AMCC` timings.
+Our primary interest is how quickly `BFS_AMCC` can modify a prediction based on parameters like ignore indices, specific indices, and transition rules.
+If you're using your own machine learning model without the anchor algorithm, ensure you provide the essential input arguments for our algorithm to operate effectively.

 ## Feedback & Collaboration

 Discover any anomalies or areas of improvement?
 Raise an issue in the repository.
 We are open to collaborations and value contributions.
 For proposals or fixes, initiate a pull request or open a descriptive issue.